Policing and Crime

 Overview

-The Policing and Crime Act 2009 is a wide-ranging UK Act covering various aspects of policing, sexual offences, alcohol misuse, and crime.
-It introduces new offences, amends existing laws, and establishes new bodies and processes.
-Key areas include police reform, increased powers for tackling prostitution and sex offences, measures to reduce alcohol misuse, and provisions relating to the proceeds of crime and extradition.
+The Policing and Crime Act 2009 is a wide-ranging piece of UK legislation covering various aspects of policing, sexual offences, alcohol misuse, proceeds of crime, extradition, aviation security, and criminal records.
+It introduced new offences, amended existing laws, and created new processes and bodies to improve efficiency and effectiveness in these areas.

 Description

-The Act lowered the threshold for the offence of selling alcohol to children and introduced a new offence for persistent alcohol possession by under-18s in public places.
-It also strengthened licensing conditions concerning alcohol.
+- Alcohol Misuse: Lowered the threshold for offences related to selling alcohol to children and introduced a new offence for persistent alcohol possession by minors in public places.

 Government Spending